 A basic hit-and-run scam with an educational twist, college test prep scams happen when a "company" calls or sends you a message offering help studying for the PSATs, SATs, or other college entrance exams.

 They may ask for personal information and ask you to pay upfront.
-Then, instead of providing the help they promised, they’ll take your money and vanish.
+Then, instead of providing the help promised, the scammers take your money and vanish.

 The role of higher education may be up for debate in society, but there's no doubt that further knowledge will help you avoid education scams.

-While scammers are always adapting their schemes in order to attract new victims, there are still some red flags you can look out for when it comes to college scams.
+While scammers are constantly adapting their schemes to attract new victims, there are still some red flags you can look out for when it comes to college scams.

 When it comes to beating college scams, once again, a little bit of education can go a long way.

-These scams are often tricky to parcel out, as there is any number of legitimate companies and scholarships out there offering similar services.
-Your best bet in these cases is to arm yourself with a little research, including:
+These scams are often tricky to parcel out, as there are many legitimate companies and scholarships out there offering similar services.
+Your best bet in these cases is to arm yourself with a bit of research, including:

 To avoid college scams, NEVER:

 If you think you're the victim of an education scam, there are a few steps you can take to protect yourself.

 If you gave away sensitive personal information, you should also: